ESSENTIAL EVENT INFORMATION 2026

 Accommodation: Ger camp.

-Meals: Hot water is provided at breakfast and lunch for your meals.
+Meals: Hot water is provided at breakfast and lunch for preparation of your own expedition meals.
 Celebration dinner provided.

 DAY EIGHT / DEPARTURE DAY